 Psychoanalytic Psychotherapy aims to help patients increase the awareness and understanding of their inner world and its influence over relationships.
 Our Certificate of Advanced Study in Psychoanalytic Psychotherapy helps you focus your professional development education to learn more about it.

 Psychoanalytic Psychotherapy is relevant to the conceptualization and treatment of a wide range of patients, from those with serious psychological disorders to those seeking greater fulfillment in their lives.
-The institute specialization Certificate in Psychoanalytic Psychotherapy allows the psychoanalytic clinician, as well as the novice, an opportunity to learn more about this field.
+The Certificate of Advanced Study in Psychoanalytic Psychotherapy allows the psychoanalytic clinician, as well as the novice or researcher, an opportunity to expand and deepen their understanding of this field.

 The field of Psychoanalytic Psychotherapy encompasses a variety of theoretical approaches and techniques, from the pioneering work of S. Freud, Abraham, and Fenichel, to the contemporary work of Kohut, Kernberg, Masterson, and Bollas.
 Whether or not you intend to specialize in this approach as a clinician, knowledge of it can enrich clinical judgment and skill.